 And what Jesus the Christ demonstrates is this:

-do unto others as you would have them do unto you,
+- do unto others as we would have them do unto us

 Still today, there are far too many people who do not recognize the saving, healing work of God.
 There are still far too many people who turn away and do not recognize the things that make for peace.

 In Abraham Lincoln’s second inaugural address, he urged us:

 With malice toward none, with charity for all, with firmness in the right as God gives us to see the right, let us strive on to finish the work we are in, to bind up the nation’s wounds, to care for him who shall have borne the battle and for his widow and his orphan, to do all which may achieve and cherish a just and lasting peace among ourselves and with all nations.